swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 #### 4.2.3 ARES dataflow and data management

-At the present, the ACTRIS aerosol remote sensing component is a highly inhomogeneous in terms of instrumentations: most of the lidar systems are home-made or highly customized.
-In cases like that, the implementation of a standard, centralized and quality assured scheme for the analysis of raw data is the most efficient solution to provide FAIR and quality assured data at RI level.
+At  present, the ACTRIS aerosol remote sensing component is a highly inhomogeneous in terms of instrumentation: most of the lidar systems are home-made or highly customized.
+In this case, the implementation of a standard, centralized and quality assured scheme for the analysis of raw data is the most efficient solution to provide FAIR and quality assured data at RI level.

-The SCC (EARLINET Single Calculus Chain) is the solution adopted by the ACTRIS (Aerosol, Clouds and Trace gases Research InfraStructure Network) aerosol remote data center to ensure homogenous, traceable and quality controlled data.
-Main concepts at the base of the SCC are automatization and full traceability of quality-assured aerosol optical products.
+The SCC (EARLINET Single Calculus Chain) is the solution adopted by the ACTRIS (Aerosol, Clouds and Trace gases Research InfraStructure Network) aerosol remote data center to ensure homogeneous, traceable and quality controlled data.
+The Main concepts at the heart of the SCC are automatization and full traceability of quality-assured aerosol optical products.

 The ARES DC also compiles aerosol optical and physical properties (profile and column) from combined lidar + photometer observations collected at NFs.
 The GARRLiC (Generalized Aerosol Retrieval from Radiometer and Lidar Combined data) retrieval will be used for this, which synergistically inverts coincident lidar and radiometer observations, starting from SCC products and AERONET-ACTRIS processing stream products.
 Another declination of the GRASP (Generalized Retrieval of Atmosphere and Surface Properties) algorithm is also operated : GRASP-AOD.
 It derives aerosol size properties from the AERONET-ACTRIS aerosol optical depths.
 These processing streams are fully controlled by ACTRIS.